mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-review-a-po.md

 # Reviewing a Purchase Order

-If you need to approve a PO, Accrualify will send you an email alerting you that a PO is in your queue for review and approval.
-The email will include an orange button titled “Review PO Request”.
-Click the orange button and it will direct you to the PO that needs your attention.
+If you need to approve a PO, you'll receive an email from Accrualify alerting you that a PO is in your queue for review and approval.
+Select **Review PO Request** to open the PO.

 ![](../../.gitbook/assets/How-to-review-a-PO-1.PNG)